 You can serve it with a dusting of desiccated coconut, with a side of vanilla ice cream, accompanying your coffee or tea and it is guaranteed to satisfy your sugar craving after dinner.

-Greek Cake with Desiccated Coconut and Lemon Flavored Syrup or "Ravani"
+Ravani me Indokarydo (Greek Cake with Desiccated Coconut and Lemon Flavored Syrup)

 Most versions of Ravani contain semolina flour.
 Not this one.
 The recipe calls for all-purpose flour which is a far better choice for this cake.
 Semolina flour is one of the ingredients that for me make Ravani incredibly heavy.